grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 kubectl get events --field-selector involvedObject.name=ingester-X
 ```

-If this alert fires during a **checkpoint creation**, you should have also been paged with `MimirIngesterTSDBCheckpointCreationFailed`, and you can follow the steps under that alert.
+If this alert fires during a **checkpoint creation**, you should have also been paged with `FireIngesterTSDBCheckpointCreationFailed`, and you can follow the steps under that alert.

-### MimirIngesterTSDBWALWritesFailed
+### FireIngesterTSDBWALWritesFailed

-This alert fires when a Mimir ingester is failing to log records to the TSDB WAL on disk.
+This alert fires when a Fire ingester is failing to log records to the TSDB WAL on disk.

 How to **investigate**:

 - Look for details in the ingester logs

-### MimirQuerierHasNotScanTheBucket
+### FireQuerierHasNotScanTheBucket

-This alert fires when a Mimir querier is not successfully scanning blocks in the storage (bucket).
+This alert fires when a Fire querier is not successfully scanning blocks in the storage (bucket).
 A querier is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket since a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

 How to **investigate**:

 - Look for any scan error in the querier logs (ie. networking or rate limiting issues)

-### MimirQuerierHighRefetchRate
+### FireQuerierHighRefetchRate

 This alert fires when there's an high number of queries for which series have been refetched from a different store-gateway because of missing blocks.
 This could happen for a short time whenever a store-gateway ring resharding occurs (e.g. during/after an outage or while rolling out store-gateway) but store-gateways should reconcile in a short time.
 This alert fires if the issue persist for an unexpected long time and thus it should be investigated.